-The DIP will perform the following for each separate message received:
+The DIP will perform the following for each separate message received.
+On first error the DIP will abort the transaction and return the corresponding status code and error messages.

-- · Validation of API key and establish Sender - Check message structure.
-If schema validation fails on a single message within a transaction then all messages within the transaction are rejected with a '400' response

-- Check message structure, i.e. mandatory blocks are present for the corresponding interface and event code - Check the message validation checks for the common blocks (see message validation above in 4.4.2 for details): - Check the environment is set correctly - Check Interface Id is set correctly - Check Interface Id/Event Code pair is an allowable combination - Check the message Schema version aligns (API enumeration defines allowable values) - Check the Sender Id ("logical" sender) is entitled to send message for the Event Channel for the given role - Check the DIP Connection Provider is entitled to send message on behalf of the "logical" sender for the given role/channel - o Check Sender Unique Reference is formatted correctly. - Generate a Transaction Id (see below) - Generate a Transaction timestamp, i.e. record the current date/time (UTC) - If the message channel is configured to generate a Workflow Correlation Id (see below) - Generate service desk/audit links - Write the Transaction Id, Transaction timestamp, Workflow correlation Id, status code, status message and audit/service desk links to the response body
+- Validation of API key and establish Sender - Ensure Interface Id is correct - Schema validation checks are undertaken via the definitions described in the swagger.
+If schema validation fails on a single message within a transaction then all messages within the transaction are rejected with a '400' code and a MSG1001 message in the response.
+Some of the checks are undertaken here include: - Check message structure, i.e. mandatory blocks are present for the corresponding interface and event code. - Check the message validation checks for the common blocks (see message validation above in 4.4.2 for details): - Check the environment is set correctly - Check Interface Id/Event Code pair is an allowable combination - Check the message Schema version aligns (API enumeration defines allowable values) - The following are undertaken outside the schema validation checks: - Check the Sender Id ("logical" sender) is entitled to send message for the Event Channel for the given role - Check the DIP Connection Provider is entitled to send message on behalf of the "logical" sender for the given role/channel - o Check Sender Unique Reference is formatted correctly and unique - Generate a Transaction Id (see below) - Generate a Transaction timestamp, i.e. record the current date/time (UTC) - If the message channel is configured to generate a Workflow Correlation Id (see below) - Generate service desk/audit links - Write the Transaction Id, Transaction timestamp, Workflow correlation Id, status code, status message and audit/service desk links to the response body